felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 # Conclusion

-With the mental model clear, you'll have a much easier time with the command line interface, as the terminology used in this article reflects what Git uses for its commands and its manual.
+With the mental model clear, we'll have a much easier time with the command line interface, as the terminology used in this article reflects what Git uses for its commands and its manual.
 The next step is to start over, and match each operation we discussed to its equivalent command.
 I've linked some resources for further reading below.

-Feel free to send me a message on Twitter if you feel like something isn't clear!

 # Further Reading